BabLma/RGB-Color-Guessing-Game/README.md

-### RGB Guessign Color Game - Colt Steel's Project
+### RGB Guessing Color Game - Colt Steel's Project

 ##### Added some Features and Change the Layout Design